Skip to content

 October 27, 2009

 Am busy setting up studio spaces for making my textiles.
-Although I’ve just started a new business, I have been involved with textiles for a long time -mainly as a feltmaker, weaver, dyer and dressmaker – and have collected lots of wonderful yarns, fibres, fabrics and books.
+I have been involved with textiles for a long time -mainly as a feltmaker, weaver, dyer and dressmaker – and have collected lots of wonderful yarns, fibres, fabrics and books.

 I’m really lucky to have some spare rooms in my house.
 So, instead of spreading all over the house when I’m in creative mode, there are dedicated spaces for each textile activity.
 A felting studio is downstairs with access to outside, with an adjacent bathroom for wet felting and dyeing of fibres, yarns and fabric.